timbulwidodostp/medflex/README.md

 # medflex
-Flexible mediation analysis using natural effect models in R Software
+Flexible mediation analysis using natural effect models Use Package medflex With (In) R Software